Benchmarking Agentic Newswriting via Journalistic Workflows: Experiments

 \subsubsection{Implementation Details}

 When the agent issues a \texttt{Search} operation, the system computes cosine similarity scores between the query and all entries in the historical database using text embeddings from \texttt{all-MiniLM-L6-v2}\footnote{\url{https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2}}.
 The top five results with similarity greater than 0.7 are returned to the agent.
 For \texttt{Insert} and \texttt{Remove} operations, the system verifies that the target object exists in the most recent search results or the current draft.
 Matching requires more than semantic similarity: after removing punctuation, the text must match exactly.
+This design keeps draft editing verifiable at the object level and avoids ambiguous credit assignment from paraphrased insertions.
 If the object is not found, an error is returned and the operation is still counted toward the total operation limit.
-The agent is allowed at most 20 operations (\texttt{Search}, \texttt{Insert}, or \texttt{Remove}) before termination.
-This constraint reflects the real-world need for journalists to write effectively under a limited number of precise information-gathering actions.
+The agent may issue \texttt{Terminate} at any step; we additionally impose a cap of 20 operations (\texttt{Search}, \texttt{Insert}, or \texttt{Remove}) to standardize tool budgets and prevent degenerate loops.
 All model parameters are kept at default settings.
 Closed-source models are accessed via the OpenAI API\footnote{\url{https://platform.openai.com/docs/api-reference}}.
 Open-source models are served through the DeepInfra API\footnote{\url{https://deepinfra.com/docs}}.
+We report operation budget and decoding configuration in Appendix~\ref{sec:exec_settings}.